atreyasha/git-hooks/README.md

 1. Edit the `main` function(s) of the hooks to customize callable functions and input parameters.

-2. In order to initialize both hooks, copy the edited hooks to `./git/hooks/` in your desired `git` repository and remove the `.sh` extension.
+2. In order to initialize both hooks, copy the edited hooks to `./git/hooks/` into your desired `git` repository.
 For example:

     ```shell
-    $ cp /path/to/pre-commit.sh ./git/hooks/pre-commit
+    $ cp /path/to/pre-commit ./git/hooks/
-    $ cp /path/to/pre-push.sh ./git/hooks/pre-push
+    $ cp /path/to/pre-push ./git/hooks/
     ```

 **Note:** These hooks are generally non-invasive, ie. they exit gracefully if dependencies or staged changes are missing and do not interfere with the overall commit or push process in case of failures.